Mestima/GM-Discord/README.md

 ### Game Console Commands
 - `Discord` > opens settings menu

-- `Discord_AddAdmin id` > adds an new admin to GM-Discord.
+- `Discord_AddAdmin id` > adds a new admin to GM-Discord.
 Where id it is the discord user id (right click to user and copy id in developer mode)

 - `Discord_RemoveAdmin id` > removes an admin from GM-Discord.